 Taverna La Parra

-A classic restaurant with a classic concept and a surprising reinterpretation.
+A classic restaurant with a classic concept and a surprising twist.
 What’s surprising?
-A wasabi ice cream , for example.
-This place is also said to be expensive, but “the expense is worth it”.
-Another curiosity: the creature is almost 90 years old and, contrary to what is usually usual, it never stops reinventing itself.
+Wasabi ice cream , for example.
+This place is also said to be expensive, but that “it’s worth the cost.”
+Another interesting fact: the establishment is nearly 90 years old and, contrary to what’s usually expected, it never stops reinventing itself.

 Tasca i Vins

-A classic like the top of a jacaranda.
-It has several restaurants scattered around Barcelona and all have one thing in common: a menu based on traditional cuisine and prices suitable for all budgets.
+A classic as timeless as a jacaranda tree.
+It has several restaurants scattered throughout Barcelona, and they all have one thing in common: a menu based on traditional cuisine and prices suitable for every budget.

 Koh